Platonism in the Philosophy of Mathematics

 Finally, the above definition of ‘mathematical platonism’ excludes the claim that all truths of pure mathematics are necessary, although this claim has traditionally been made by most platonists.
 Again, this exclusion is justified by the fact that some philosophers who are generally regarded as platonists (for instance, Quine and some adherents of the aforementioned indispensability argument) reject this additional modal claim .

 Mathematical platonism has considerable philosophical significance.
 If the view is true, it will put great pressure on the physicalist idea that reality is exhausted by the physical.
-For platonism entails that reality extends far beyond the physical world and includes objects which aren’t part of the causal and spatiotemporal order studied by the physical sciences.
+For platonism entails that reality extends far beyond the physical world and includes objects that aren’t part of the causal and spatiotemporal order studied by the physical sciences.
 Mathematical platonism, if true, will also put great pressure on many naturalistic theories of knowledge.
 For there is little doubt that we possess mathematical knowledge.
 The truth of mathematical platonism would therefore establish that we have knowledge of abstract (and thus causally inefficacious) objects.
 This would be an important discovery, which many naturalistic theories of knowledge would struggle to accommodate.

 Although these philosophical consequences are not unique to mathematical platonism, this particular form of platonism is unusually well suited to support such consequences.
 For mathematics is a remarkably successful discipline, both in its own right and as a tool for other sciences.
 Few contemporary analytic philosophers are willing to contradict any of the core claims of a discipline whose scientific credentials are as strong as those of mathematics (Lewis 1991, pp. 57–9).
 So if philosophical analysis revealed mathematics to have some strange and surprising consequences, it would be unattractive simply to reject mathematics.
 A form of platonism based on a discipline whose scientific credentials are less impressive than those of mathematics would not be in this fortunate situation.
 For instance, when theology turns out to have some strange and surprising philosophical consequences, many philosophers do not hesitate to reject the relevant parts of theology.